 My daughter's pencil grip is completely wrong.
 Occupational therapists concur that after 6 or 7, the grip is pretty much established and it is hard to correct it.

 See the above picture?
 That is how my daughter grips her pencil, and it is completely wrong.
 Not only does it cause her elbow to pain.
 It also prevents her from looking at her page.

 Of course, with intervention, she has managed to overcome these setbacks but her grip will always remain the same.

 Good preschools and educationists aren't in a rush to make the child read and write immediately.
 They focus on crucial pre-writing activities like building fine and gross motor skills.
 They also focus on getting the pencil grip right in children.

 Focus on the tons of activities that are available to improve fine and gross motor skills.
 Sorting, tracing, playdough, and other activities make sure that the child's fingers are strong enough to

 2. Core muscle development

 Pretty much many academic and physical problems can be traced to poor trunk strength.
 Poor fine and gross motor skills can impede a child's progress anywhere.
 With poor muscular strength and muscle tone, a child will be unable to focus on activities, will have basic co-ordination issues and won't be physically ready to do many of the skills needed for school.

 Many activities develop core muscle strength.
 Many occupational therapists recommend tummy time.
-Get your child to do puzzles, color, do homework read books or build blocks when lying on ther tummy, on a mat.
-Remember how we used to do this as children and we loved it?
+Get your child to do puzzles, color, do homework read books or build blocks when lying on

 3. Movement and sensory input